ErikaDva/CRC_MasterThesis/README.md

 #### 1.1 Data availability

+The publicly available raw sequencing data from CRC studies were used in this analysis and are available from the European Nucleotide Archive (ENA).
+The metadata was acquired according to the location provided by the researchers in their papers.

 | Study | Country | ENA |
 | --- | --- | --- |
 | Feng _et al.,_ 2015 | Austria | ERP008729 |